What is Shrimp

 Substitute for Shrimp

-If you’re looking for a substitute for shrimp due to dietary preferences, allergies, or availability, there are several options you can consider depending on the recipe:
+If you’re looking for a substitute for shrimp, whether due to allergies, dietary restrictions, or just personal preference, there are several good options.
+Here are some of the most common ones:

 Where to Buy Shrimp